abynox/ShockAlarmApp/README.md

 - [x] Random shocking -> Add background task + notification (works without notification???)
 - [x] Fix alarms not sending controls when app is minimized (seems to work)
 - [ ] Live controls
+- [ ] Allow alarm tones to be used as patterns
 - [x] Request permissions only when needed
 - [x] fix reloading problems in settings after login?
 - [ ] (Big controls mode)